creativecommons/cc-legal-tools-app/README.rst

 or setting the ``TRANSLATION_REPOSITORY_DIRECTORY`` environment variable.

 The .po files do *not* use the English messages as the message IDs, which would be the usual practice.
-FIXME: FILL IN THE REASON HERE.
-OR USE THE ENGLISH MESSAGES WHICH WOULD BE SIMPLER.

-When we upload and download .po files with Transifex, we change the message IDs appropriately so that Transifex *does* see and use English messages as message IDs.
+But we will shortly change them to do so, since it'll be simpler.
+Right now, when we upload and download .po files with Transifex, we change the message IDs appropriately so that Transifex *does* see and use English messages as message IDs.
 Transifex expects that.